gonzalo129/RAG-Project/README.md

 ## Notes
 - CLIP embeddings + FAISS provide fast similarity search for asset identification
 - Metadata validation is a useful sanity check that retrieval is semantically consistent (ie same color, material etc)
+- Powerpoint used for presentation on RAG usage is included